Each year, more than 10,000 Santa Fe public school students ride school buses to The Lensic to experience an event in the performing arts.

 The workshops include theatrical or creative exercises such as singing, writing, acting and dancing.
 Students are given complimentary tickets to see the live show featuring their workshop leader at The Lensic.

-In April 2011, the contemporary dance company, Trey McIntyre Project, met with 25 high school students from the New Mexico School of the Arts for an intensive dance workshop the day before the troupe's performance at The Lensic.
+In September 2015, a lead dancer from the Twyla Tharp 50th Anniversary tour met with students from the New Mexico School of the Arts for a dance workshop the day before the ensemble's performance at The Lensic.

 Once a year, Santa Fe and Capital High Schools perform a musical or theater piece on The Lensic stage.
-Last year, Capital High performed the Rodgers and Hammerstein production of Cinderella.
+Performances have ranged from Rodgers and Hammerstein's Cinderella to The Complete Works of William Shakespeare (Abridged).

 The students work with the professional Lensic technical staff to rehearse and produce the show for a public performance.
 For many students, it is their first opportunity to perform on a grand stage such as The Lensic.